-Group Data Cipher Suite and Group Management Cipher Suite shall be absent (i.e. of length zero).
+Group Data Cipher Suite and Group Management Cipher Suite set to 00-0F-AC:7, indicating that group addressed traffic is not allowed.

+Extended key ID for individually addressed frames (bit B13) shall be 0.

 The first PASN Authentication frame (see 9.3.3.12 (Authentication frame format)) of the exchange is constructed as follows